zhumingpassional/RLSolver/README.md

 </a>

 # Key Technologies
-- **Massively parallel environments** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.
+- **GPU-based Massively parallel environments** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.

 # Two Patterns